MerosCrypto/Meros/docs/Protocol/Handshake.md

 # Handshake

 `Handshake` is sent when two nodes form a new connection.
 It declares the current connection as the Live socket.
-It has a message length of 5-bytes; the 1-byte network ID, 1-byte protocol ID, 1-byte supported services, and 2-byte server port.
+It has a message length of 37-bytes; the 1-byte network ID, 1-byte protocol ID, 1-byte supported services, and 2-byte server port, and the 32-byte sender's Blockchain's tail Block's hash.

 The supported services byte uses bit masks to declare support for various functionality.